Diarsid/gem-injector/docs/tutorial.md

 *	There must be at least one declared module before .*init*() invocation otherwise exception will be thrown.
 *	.*init*() method must be called only once for one **Container** instance.
 Second and all subsequent invocations will throw an exception.
 *	All modules that are used in constructor of any declared module must also be declared otherwise exception will be thrown.

+#### Other
+##### Module Types

+**ModuleType.SINGLETON** as argument in .*declareModule*() method means that whenever .*getModule*() is invoked it will return the same module object regardless of how many times this method has been invoked previously.
+Singletons will be initialized during .*init*() and will be saved inside of **Container** object.

+**ModuleType.PROTOTYPE** means that whenever .*getModule*() is invoked it will return new module object every time.
+If it has dependencies on other modules that has been also delcared as prototypes, those modules will also be a new objects every time.
+If it has dependecies on modules which are singletons, they always be the same object, as definition of singleton pattern implies.

+##### Cyclic dependencies
+While developing application situation can arise when some module will depend on other modules and so on, but one of that underlying modules will depend on that first module, i.e. chain of dependencies will become cyclic.
+It is impossible to resolve such endless initializaton loop thus in that case **CyclicDependencyException** will be thrown from .*init*() method.

 [Back to README](./../README.md)